In Washington's Whatcom County, Colonial Creek Falls is the tallest waterfall in the continental United States.

 OPTION #1: The viewpoint at Ross Dam Trailhead:

-OPTION #2: You'll also be able to see the Colonial Creek Falls from just past the bridge over the Diablo Arm of Ross Lake - 2 miles before the trailhead.
+OPTION #2: You'll also see the Colonial Creek Falls just past the bridge over the Diablo Arm of Ross Lake - 2 miles before the trailhead.

-OPTION #3: The Colonial Creek Falls Trail: If you want a challenging hike with lots of vertical and get closer - Start near Diablo Lake near Highway 20.
+OPTION #3: The Colonial Creek Falls Trail: If you want a challenging hike with lots of verticals and to get closer, start near Diablo Lake on Highway 20.
 Climb the rugged trail on the way to Pyramid Lake.
 You’ll be guided by signs and climb the challenging 1,500 feet to the Lake.
-Here, you’ll find Climbers trail, taking you around the lake, then steeply go verticle for 2 more miles and another 3,000 feet.
+Here, you’ll find Climbers trail, taking you around the lake, then steeply go verticle for two more miles and another 3,000 feet.
 Climbers’ trails weaves around its edge and descends back to Pyramid Lake.

 INFO: ALL TRAILS, WORLD WATERFALL DATABASE